Wall Street’s rally stalls on hot jobs, cold earnings data

 The market already looked like it was set to weaken before the jolting jobs report dropped.
 Late Thursday, several of Wall Street’s most influential companies reported weaker profit for the latest quarter than analysts expected.

-That cast concerns over a rally that had brought the S&P 500 back to its highest level since August, driven mostly by hopes that cooling inflation may mean the Federal Reserve will soon take a pause on its hikes to interest rates and possibly even cut them by late this year.
+That cast concerns over a rally that had brought the S&P 500 back to its highest level since August, driven by hopes that cooling inflation may get the Federal Reserve to soon take a pause on its hikes to interest rates and possibly even cut them by late this year.

 Then came the jobs report, which showed employers created a net 517,000 jobs last month.
 That was way above the 185,000 that economists expected and a sharp acceleration from December’s 226,000 jobs.

-Normally, a stronger jobs report is good for Wall Street because it means the economy is on firmer fitting.
-But in this upside-down post-COVID world, it can be a worrisome sign.
+Normally, a stronger jobs report is good for Wall Street because it means the economy is on firmer footing.
+But in this upside-down post-COVID world, it could be a worrisome sign.
 The Fed is in the middle of trying to cool down the job market, in hopes of taking pressure off inflation.

 The concern in the market is that the much stronger-than-expected hiring could keep the Fed on the “higher-for-longer” path on interest rates that it’s been talking about, even if markets haven’t been believing it fully.